|

 Problem 6.

-In other words, when the numerator and denominator are equal, the fraction is immediately equal to 1.
+In other words, when the numerator and denominator are equal, you should see immediately that the fraction is equal to 1.
 This has nothing to do with "canceling."
+It is a formal rule.
 Problem 9.
 Evaluate each of the following.
 (Assume that no denominator is 0.)

 Inverse operations Division and multiplication are inverse operations.
-That means that if we start with some number x, and then divide it by a number a, then to preserve x we have to multiply by a:
+That means that if you start with some number x and then divide it by a number a, then if you want to return to x, you have to multiply by a.

-Or, if we first multiply by a, then to preserve x we have to divide
+Or, if you first multiply by a, then to undo that you have to divide by a.

 Problem 10.
 Complete each equality with some operation, so that the equality is preserved.